svalvaro/drawCell/README.md

 ![](README_files/figure-gfm/animal_cell-1.png)<!-- -->

-The taxonomy id for *Quercus ilex* a common tree in the south of Spain is `58334` and as an example I will use the SL code of the chloroplast:
+The `organism_identifier` for *Quercus ilex* a common tree in the south of Spain is `58334` and as an example I will use the SL code of the
-`0049`.
+chloroplast: `0049`.

 ``` r
 drawCell(organism_identifier = '58334', list_sl_colors = list("SL0049" = 'lightgreen'))